Baked Falafel with Smoky Tahini Dressing

-Now all vegan girls loves their falafel.
-But fried foods are not great for your health which is why I’m including this recipe for baked falafel.
+Fried foods aren’t great for you, which is why this recipe for baked falafel is such a pleasure.
 Besides being healthier, it’s also much easier to make.
 Plus, frying is just messy.
-Serve these little balls of happiness with the accompanying Smoky Tahini Sauce in a pita, stuffed with fresh veggies, or atop rice or while grain.
-Contributed by Dynise Balcavage, from Celebrate Vegan (Lyons Press, ©2011).
+Serve these little balls of happiness with the accompanying Smoky Tahini Sauce in a pita or in wraps with fresh tomatoes and lettuce, or atop rice or whole grain.
+Contributed by Dynise Balcavage, from Celebrate Vegan* (Lyons Press, ©2011).

 - 2 tablespoons olive oil

 - 2 tablespoons flour, plus more, if needed